top of page

 Assess your progress and win shiny badges!

+We run a number of the popular outdoor and indoor schemes at HCB, and badges can be attained to mark your progress as an archer.
+In addition we also run our own Grading Scheme to enable archers to track their progress.
 Many other rounds could be shot but the following are the ‘badge schemes’ at HCB.
-Most of our schemes can be shot in general practice sessions as long as you have an accompanying archer who is willing to countersign your score sheet on the day.
-Similarly, the Archery GB Outdoor Classification Scheme rounds can either be shot in general sessions or in our club shoots, as explained below.
+All of our schemes can be shot in general Club practice sessions as well as Club competitions, as long as you have an accompanying archer who is willing to countersign your score sheet on the day.

 Portsmouth round